 Credit may be granted for training programs that have been successfully completed at non-collegiate organizations such as government agencies, and corporations and businesses, when applicable to students' declared programs of study at NCMC and approved by the NCMC instructional department and dean.
 Non-collegiate courses will be evaluated in accordance with the American Council on Education (ACE) recommendations and with The National College Recommendation Service (formerly known as PONSI, the National Program of Non-Collegiate Sponsored Instruction) recommendations, as well as in accordance with the college's articulation agreements with nontraditional organizations and agencies.
 Noncollegiate programs must be approved prior to NCMC course enrollment when students believe they have mastery of course skills and objectives.
 An approved application for Credit for Prior Learning and payment of fee is required to award credit.
-Credit for non-collegiate programs cannot be retaken and cannot be taken by students previously unsuccessful in courses for which they are seeking CPL credit.
-Students must be admitted to the college prior to receiving credit.
+Credit for non-collegiate programs will not be granted when students have previously attempted, or are currently enrolled in, the course(s) they are seeking CPL for.
+Students may not enroll in courses they have previously received credit for, through the Credit for Prior Learning program.
+Students must be enrolled at the college prior to receiving credit.
 Official transcripts or certificates must be submitted to the registrar's office.
 Information on availability can be sought through division chairs or the appropriate academic dean.
 Missouri state policy requires industrial certification, used for credit for prior learning, must have been awarded within the last five years.